Choose a language en

 Despite the name of this drawtype, signs don’t actually tend to use signlike but instead use the nodebox drawtype to provide a 3D effect.
 The signlike drawtype is, however, commonly used by ladders.

-minetest.register_node("default:ladder_wood", {
+core.register_node("default:ladder_wood", {

 drawtype = "signlike",